upiterbarg/lintseq/README.md

 **Tldr**: LLMs are typically trained to autoregressively synthesize entire programs from scratch.
 This makes repeatedly editing a program with an LLM extremely expensive.
 Current state-of-the-art, LLM-powered code editing tools like Cursor [repeatedly prompt models to rewrite entire programs during every edit generation call](https://web.archive.org/web/20240823050616/https://www.cursor.com/blog/instant-apply).
 We claim that this is the result of a data problem.

-To solve it, we introduce a synthetic data generation algorithm (**LintSeq**) that can be used to refactor arbitrary code data into code edit sequences.
-Repeatedly sampling from small LMs (e.g. Phi 3 3.8B) finetuned on synthetic edit sequences yields solutions to HumanEval and MBPP problems that are **competitive with GPT-4 and GPT-4-Omni**, and have total inference costs that are similar to sampling once from the best open-source LLMs (e.g. Llama 3.1 405B).

-We also pretrain our own tiny edit sequence code LMs (150M and 400M parameters). **Our models are state-of-the-art in code synthesis on HumanEval and MBPP across pass@k for their size.**
+To solve it, we introduce a synthetic data generation algorithm (**LintSeq**).
+This algorithm refactors programs into sequences of synthetic edits by using a linter to procedurally sample across interdependent lines of source code.
+Synthetic edits sampled with LintSeq reflect the syntax and semantics of their programming language.

+To test the algorithm, we use it to refactor a dataset of instruction + program pairs into instruction + program-diff-sequence tuples.
+Then, we fine-tune a series of smaller LMs ranging from 2.6B to 14B parameters on both the re-factored and original versions of this dataset.
+We perform comprehensive evaluations comparing edit sequence code LMs against baselines on HumanEval, MBPP(+), CodeContests, DS-1000, and BigCodeBench.
+We show that models fine-tuned to iteratively synthesize code match or outperform baselines on pass@1, and exhibit better scaling across higher pass@k as a function of total test-time FLOPs.

+Finally, we also pretrain our own tiny LMs for code understanding.
+We show that fine-tuning these models to synthesize code edit-by-edit results in strong performance on HumanEval and MBPP(+) compared to existing code language models of similar scale such as CodeT5+, AlphaCode, and Codex.

 ---